Koed00/django-q/README.rst

 Locale
 ~~~~~~

-Currently available in English and French.
+Currently available in English, German and French.
 Translation pull requests are always welcome.

 Todo